 In addition to the information laid out above, there are a handful of important SAP security terms you should also know:

-To continue learning even more about SAP security, sign up for our weekly blog recap here:
+And to continue learning even more about SAP security, sign up for our weekly blog recap here: